4digitmwc/media-centre-articles/readme.md

 ### Pull Requests

 After you added new articles or update them, you need to do **Pull Request** for articles to be reviewed.
-You start by clicking **Pull Requests**
+You start by clicking **Pull Requests**.

 ![](https://cdn.discordapp.com/attachments/546525809440194560/1009839539717677216/unknown.png)